Vignesh-Hariharan/Real-Time-Sentiment-Analysis/README.md

 </div>

-> Unlock the power of real-time sentiment analysis on Reddit with this powerful tool built to understand the emotional pulse of any subreddit! 🚀🔍
+> Unlock the power of real-time sentiment analysis on Reddit with this tool! 🚀🔍

 ---

 ## 🌟 Project Overview

-This **Reddit Real-Time Sentiment Analysis** project is part of Vignesh's portfolio, showcasing advanced data science and natural language processing capabilities.
-It’s designed to provide actionable insights into the sentiment of Reddit discussions, allowing users to monitor how people feel about specific topics in real time.
+This **Reddit Real-Time Sentiment Analysis** project is part of my portfolio, showcasing advanced data science and natural language processing capabilities.
+It’s designed to provide actionable insights into the sentiment of Reddit discussions, allowing users to monitor how people feel about specific topics in real-time.

 ### 🎨 Key Features